Meanwhile/Misc./README.md

 *Uncle Zen.brn* - The original Turing test beating brain file for BeSam I wrote many years ago.

-*UZss.png* - Screenshot once used on BeBits.com, showing BeSam in action.
+*UZss.png* - Screenshot once used on BeBits.com to show BeSam in action.

 *haikus* - Several collected Haikus that were once published on a wiki on the haiku-os.org website.